On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: Proof of holomorphic convexity in subanalytic case

 where $N$ is a 4-dimensional real analytic manifold, $\phi$ is a real analytic map of generically rank 4 onto $M$ and $g=f\circ \phi$ is a real analytic function on $N$.\\ Denote $E\subseteq M$ to be the singular set of $f$.
 By Proposition \ref{realanalytic}, $M-E$ is open and subanalytic.
 Then $E$ is a closed subanalytic subset of $M$ by Proposition \ref{complement}.
 Let $D$ be the set on $N$ where $\phi$ has a lower rank, then $D$ is of real dimension at most 3.
-On the complement of $\phi(D)$, $f=g\circ \phi^{-1}$ is real analytic.
-Thus we show that $E\subseteq\phi(D)$ is of real dimension at most 3.
+On the complement of $\phi(D)$, we can write locally that $f=g\circ \phi^{-1}$, which shows that $f$ is real analytic.
+Thus we show that $E\subseteq\phi(D)$ is of real dimension at most 3.\\ \\ \textit{Step (iii): Local picture.}\\ Locally, every $x\in M$ admits a relatively compact open subset $V$ of $M$ which is compatible with the foliation $\scrF$.
+Write the coordinate on $V\cong\Delta\times\Delta$ as $\{z_1,z_2\}$, where $\Delta$ denotes the unit disc on complex plane.
+The transversal direction to the leaves is given by $z_1$ and the leaf direction is given by $z_2$.
+Since $f$ is constant on the leaves, locally $f=f(z_1)$ descends to a function $\tilde{f}(z_1)$ on $\Delta$.
+In conclusion, we have the following diagram:\\